Brown-Forman: Environmental impact

-In 2009, Newsweek magazine ranked Brown–Forman in their "Green Rankings" which examines 500 of the largest corporations on their environmental track record.
-Brown–Forman was ranked 63rd out of 500 overall, and was ranked third in the food and beverage industry sector.
+In 2009, Newsweek magazine ranked Brown-Forman in their "Green Rankings" which examines 500 of the largest corporations on their environmental track record.
+Brown-Forman was ranked 63rd out of 500 overall, and was ranked third in the food and beverage industry sector.

-Controversies

 Illegal subsidization in China

-In 2011, Brown–Forman was accused of illegally subsidizing its distributors in China, and subsequently delaying payment to them as agreed under contract.
-The Shanghai Administration for Industry and Commerce fined Brown–Forman 2 million renminbi (US$320,000) for illegal subsidization.
+In 2011, Brown-Forman was accused of illegally subsidizing its distributors in China, and subsequently delaying payment to them as agreed under contract.
+The Shanghai Administration for Industry and Commerce fined Brown-Forman 2 million renminbi (US$320,000) for illegal subsidization.